sciaca/zzzz/README.md

 Private Function ImportOneReport(ByVal sourcePath As String, _
                                  ByVal destinationSheet As Worksheet, _
+                                 ByVal appendData As Boolean, _
-                                 ByVal appendData As Boolean) As String
+                                 ByVal skipHeader As Boolean) As String
     Dim sourceWb As Workbook
     Dim sourceWs As Worksheet
     Dim sourceData As Range